moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Reason Phrase: Provides the reason for subscription error.

 * ContentExists: 1 if an object has been published for this subscription, 0 if not.
 If 0, then the Final Group and Final Object fields will not be present.
+Any other value is a protocol error.

 * Final Group: The largest Group ID sent by the publisher in an OBJECT message in this track.